bonfus/muLFC/README.md

 Local Field Components
 ======================

-LFC is a small library to facilitate the evaluation of the local field at the muon site.
+muLFC is a small library to facilitate the evaluation of the local field at the muon site.
+It is distributed as a standard library with C APIs and a Python extension.

 Install
 -------

-The LFC C library has no dependencies.
+The muLFC C library has no dependencies.
 CMake is used as a building tool.
 Any C90 compiler can be used to build the library.
 The details for the Python package follows.